-Given the perpetual nature of the Settlement and the restrictions on amending this ILUA, the Regional Corporation Principles contained in this Annexure E may be amended or substituted by deed between the Trustee and the State following consultation with, and subject to the written consent of a majority of, the Regions which must comprise in respect of each Region:

-- (a) written consent of the Regional Corporation; or - (b) where there is no Regional Corporation, an Agreement Group Endorsement from the relevant Native Title Agreement Group.
+- (a) Subject to item 13(b), given the perpetual nature of the Settlement and the restrictions on amending this ILUA, the Regional Corporation Principles contained in this Annexure E may be amended or substituted by deed between the Trustee and the State following consultation with, and subject to the written consent of a majority of, the Regions which must comprise in respect of each Region: - (i) written consent of the Regional Corporation; or - (ii) where there is no Regional Corporation, an Agreement Group Endorsement from the relevant Native Title Agreement Group. - (b) Items 12(a), (b), (c), (d) and (f) can only be amended or substituted if the following conditions are satisfied: - 75% of the Harris Family Members in attendance at a general meeting of the Regional Corporation vote in favour of a resolution to amend or substitute the relevant clause; - (ii) at least four Harris Family Members, who are members of the Regional Corporation, attend the general meeting referred to in sub-paragraph (i) above.